agude/agude.github.io/_drafts/2020-01-01-date_science_money.md

 As someone who had never been motivated by money, as I looked for a job I discovered I was a little naive as to what all the numbers meant.
-Fortunately, Insight anticipated this and brought data scientists, startup founders, and tech company executives to educate us naive scientists in the ways of money.
+Fortunately, Insight anticipated this and brought experienced data scientists, startup founders, and tech company executives to educate us naive scientists in the ways of money.
 I learned more about salary, bonuses, and equity than I ever thought I would.

 I knew **base salary**: what you're paid in semi-weekly paychecks to do the job.
 It's what I thought of when I heard "This job pays $120k a year".
 But